JosuaKrause/curl-chk/readme.md

 ```

 Note that if an output parameter is omitted the fetched content will be printed
-to STD_OUT iff the verification was successful.
+to *stdout* iff the verification was successful.
 This allows for a secure version
 of the rather common pattern of piping a downloaded script to `sh`:

 ```bash